garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 Given our previous discussion on technological progress this seems reasonable.
 We will either reach the posthuman stage (with all the technological magic this implies) or become extinct before we reach this point.

-This doesn't seem a very optimistic option, so I for one hope this isn't true.

 ### (2) Posthumans won't run experiments
 Another possibility is that posthumans might choose not to run simulations even though they can.